Mark2Mark/presenter-pro-plugin/README.md

 &nbsp;
-## Highlights
+## Features & Highlights

-- You can now download it directly from the Plugin Manager right inside of GlyphsApp.
+- You can now download it from the Plugin Manager right inside of GlyphsApp
+- <kbd>✨NEW✨</kbd> Improved rendering
+    - cleaner display
+    - more balanced node styles
+- <kbd>✨NEW✨</kbd> "Sketch Mode": Make your presenter look like drawn with pencil on paper
+- <kbd>✨NEW✨</kbd> Icons in the menu: find your settings quicker
+- Save to PNG and PDF with one click
+- Optional: Draw with shadow:
+    - Adjust the size
+    - Set shadow to solid or rasterised
+- Adjust Node size and select from 6 shape styles (or none)
+- Show or hide the outline
+- Draw with or without overlaps

 &nbsp;
 ## Todo